Lean Management is…

 There are many aspects to the technical side of improving the work flow.
-These may include Kanbans, Poke-A-Yoke, continuous line flow, the arrangement of suppliers to customers, etc. This author is not the expert on the technical side of the work.
-Author/consultants such as Lonnie Wilson and Michel Baudin are good sources of guidance on the technical side of lean.
+These may include Kanbans, Poke-A-Yoke, continuous line flow, the arrangement of suppliers to customers, etc. There are both technical and social system elements to lean.
+This author’s primary focus is on engaging both managers and employees in a culture of continuous improvement, while redesigning both whole-system of the organization.

 Within lean management are the lessons learned from generations of experimentation in management.
 The work of Frederick Taylor and Henry Ford are not dismissed, but incorporated and built upon.
 All of the work in industrial and organizational psychology are incorporated.
 The work of Dr. Deming, Shewhart and Juran are incorporated.
 The work of Fred Emery and Eric Trist who founded the school of socio-technical systems is integral to the nature of lean organization.
 Toyota alone, did not invent good management.
 Toyota and Honda simply did a superior job of learning and applying the lessons to which many others contributed.